okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-dynamic/main/index.md

 ---

-## About the dynamic allow list
+## About the dynamic allowlist

-You can create a dynamic or [static allow list](/docs/guides/customize-tokens-static/) when you need to set Group allow lists on a per-app basis using both the Org Authorization Server and a Custom Authorization Server.
+You can create a dynamic or [static allowlist](/docs/guides/customize-tokens-static/) when you need to set Group allowlists on a per-app basis using both the Org Authorization Server and a Custom Authorization Server.
 If you have a large number of Groups but only 20 Groups apply to your app, you don't want to run through all of your Groups every time a Groups claim is created.
-This process optionally uses Okta's flexible app profile, which accepts any JSON-compliant content, to create an allow list of Groups that can then easily be referenced.
+This process optionally uses Okta's flexible app profile, which accepts any JSON-compliant content, to create an allowlist of Groups that can then easily be referenced.

 Additionally, you can [add a Groups claim](/docs/guides/customize-tokens-groups-claim/main/#add-a-groups-claim-for-the-org-authorization-server) to ID tokens for any combination of App Groups and User Groups to perform single sign-on (SSO) using the Okta Org Authorization Server.
 You can also [add a Groups claim](/docs/guides/customize-tokens-groups-claim/main/#add-a-groups-claim-for-a-custom-authorization-server) to ID tokens and access tokens to perform authentication and authorization using a Custom Authorization Server.